mxgrn/geektrackbot/README.md

 ## Getting started

+Start [the bot](https://t.me/geektrackbot) and follow the instructions.

+Otherwise, here are the 2 simple steps:

 1. Create a Telegram group with @geektrackbot as another user, name it, e.g. "Jogging, min"
 2. Start posting your log entries into that group, e.g. "50"